Marketing Strategy vs. Marketing Plan — What Is the Difference?

 No matter where you log the details, you need to make the information accessible to each member of the team.
 This way you can keep everyone moving forward — focused on the big goals and plans.
 Because yes, marketing teams need strategy too.

 Launch breakthrough marketing campaigns with Aha!
+Roadmaps.
 Start a free 30-day trial.